ShadowS0ng/project_one/README.md

 ## Description
-This is a practice repository to practice rust.
+This is a practice repository to practice rust.<br>
 This is the second line